 Why do some recruiters send a batch of CV’s to employers without having spoken to the candidates or without having been instructed by the employer to work on the role?

-Hence sending batches of unsolicited CV’s to employers is once again a big no no for the Glen Callum Team!
+Hence sending batches of unsolicited CV’s to employers will not happen at Glen Callum!

 Will my details be sent out to employers without my permission?